JamesSkemp/words/content/post/what-if-gas-cost-10-dollars-a-gallon.md

 +++
-title = "What if gas cost $10 a gallon?" summary = "What if gas was over $10 a gallon?
+title = "What if gas cost $10 a gallon?" description = "What if gas was over $10 a gallon?
 Would we finally see improvements in the U.S.? [slnet0514:0c1ad4ec-dcaf-4007-bfd4-a39c316ac894]" draft = false comments = true date = "2008-05-18T19:31:00-05:00"